rajasoun/tips/SETUP.md

 ### In Visual Studio Code with Remote Container Support

 1. Open project in visual studio code with
-1. Open Foledr in Remote Container
+1. Open Folder in Remote Container

 ### Setup